NumerDev/NumerDev/README.md

     but I wish I could be better at it
 🥶: I really love the cold
 🌙: Night owl
-🧪: Game Tester at xenostale.pl
+🧪: Head Game Tester at xenostale.pl
-🏢: Junior Fullstack Developer at DreamstormStudios
+🏢: Ex Fullstack Developer at DreamstormStudios
 🤤: Procrastination is my buddy
     I'm trying to get rid of
 🧊: Cubes don't like me... any cubes